taksheelsaini/SombriaAI/README.md

 # SombriaAI — Illuminating Emotions Beyond the Surface ✨🖼️

-Hi — I'm Taksheel Saini.
-I built SombriaAI to explore expressive signals in facial images and present them in a clear, interactive way.
-This repo contains the model, the utilities, and a Streamlit demo so you (or faculty) can demo the idea quickly and safely.
+Hello — I'm Taksheel Saini.
+I built SombriaAI to experiment with expressive signals in facial images and to present the outputs in a clear, interactive demo.
+I wrote this README and the demo UI; the content below reflects my goals, choices, and instructions for running and exploring the project locally.

-> SombriaAI is a research/demo project — it surfaces emotional signals from facial imagery for educational and product-research use.
-It is not medical software and must never be used for clinical diagnosis.
-See the full disclaimer below.
+> Important: SombriaAI is a research/demo project.
+It surfaces emotional signals from images for educational and product research.
+It is not a medical device and must not be used for clinical diagnosis.

 ---

 Table of contents

 - About this project
 - What I built (quick tour)
-- Try it locally (quick start)
+- Quick start (how I run it locally)
 - Files you care about
 - How the model works (short technical notes)
-- Evaluation & metrics (what I measured)
+- Evaluation & metrics
 - Design choices & privacy notes
-- Development & reproducibility
+- Reproducibility & next steps
-- Contact / Author
+- Contact — me (Taksheel)

 ---

 About this project
 ------------------

-I wanted to build a compact, demo-friendly system that can analyze facial imagery and present probabilistic outputs in a way that's intuitive, explainable, and fun to demo.
-SombriaAI focuses on emotion-derived signals (not clinical diagnosis).
-My goals were:
+I created SombriaAI to explore how facial expressions can be translated into probabilistic emotion signals.
+My priorities were:

-- Create a small, well-documented codebase that others can run locally.
+- Make a small, runnable codebase that others can run on a laptop.
-- Provide a visually appealing UI that shows probabilities, uncertainty, and calibrated outputs.
+- Build an interactive UI that communicates uncertainty and calibration clearly.
-- Keep the original research artifacts (notebook, training artifacts) but separate the demo/deployment code so nothing breaks during experimentation.
+- Keep the research notebook and weights so experiments remain reproducible while keeping the demo code separate and stable.

 What I built (quick tour) 🚀

-- A trained MobileNetV2-based classifier and helper scripts.
+- A MobileNetV2-based classifier and helper scripts.
-- A Streamlit demo (`app.py`) that:
+- A Streamlit demo (`app.py`) that I use to:
-    - Lets you pick test images from the repo or upload your own.
+  - Pick test images from the repo or upload my own.
-    - Shows calibrated probabilities, a confidence gauge, and an uncertainty meter.
+  - View calibrated probabilities, a confidence gauge, and an uncertainty margin.
-    - Has a thumbnail gallery, downloadable JSON for predictions, and a batch-evaluation mode.
+  - Run batch evaluation across the test images and download results as JSON.
-- Notebook(s) with the full training workflow and analysis (`depression_detection_project.ipynb`).
-I kept the notebook intact for reproducibility.
+- The training and analysis notebook (`depression_detection_project.ipynb`) with the full experimental workflow.

-Quick start — run the Streamlit demo locally (2 minutes) ⏱️
+Quick start — how I run the demo locally (≈ 2 minutes)

-1) (Optional) Create a virtual environment and activate it
+1) (Optional) Create and activate a virtual environment

 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 ```

-2) Install the UI dependencies (recommended)
+2) Install the UI packages (recommended)

 ```bash
 pip install -r requirements-ui.txt
 ```

-3) Start the demo
+3) Start the Streamlit demo

 ```bash
 streamlit run app.py
 ```

-The demo will open in your browser.
-Use the left sidebar to choose threshold/strategy, enable `fun mode` for a playful effect, or run batch evaluation on the included test set.
+Open the URL Streamlit shows in your browser.
+Use the sidebar to change strategy, threshold, or enable the playful `fun mode` when demoing.

 Files you care about 📁

-- `app.py` — Streamlit demo and the polished presentation layer (UI + model loader + Plotly visuals)
+- `app.py` — Streamlit demo and UI code (model loading, plotting, and interaction)
-- `best_mobilenet_depression_model.h5` — saved model weights (kept as-is for reproducibility)
+- `best_mobilenet_depression_model.h5` — saved model weights (kept for reproducibility)
-- `depression_detection_project.ipynb` — training & analysis notebook (kept unchanged)
+- `depression_detection_project.ipynb` — full training and analysis notebook
-- `depression_data/` — reorganized binary-style dataset used for validation/test (left intact)
+- `depression_data/` — dataset folders used for validation/test (kept as-is)
-- `mobilenet_model_metrics.json` — small JSON with model summary metrics
+- `mobilenet_model_metrics.json` — model metrics summary
-- `requirements-ui.txt` — dependencies for running the demo UI quickly
+- `requirements-ui.txt` — quick install list for the demo UI

-Note: I intentionally preserved dataset folder names and class labels so the training and demo code remain compatible with the original experiments.
+I kept dataset folder names and labels unchanged so scripts and notebooks stay compatible.

 How the model works — short technical notes 🔬

-- Base backbone: MobileNetV2 pre-trained on ImageNet (transfer learning).
+- Backbone: MobileNetV2 pretrained on ImageNet.
-- Head: GlobalAveragePooling + Dense blocks with BatchNorm and Dropout, final sigmoid output for a binary decision probability.
+- Head: GlobalAveragePooling → Dense blocks with BatchNorm + Dropout → final sigmoid for a binary probability.
-- Input size: 224×224 RGB for the MobileNetV2-based demo model.
+- Input: 224×224 RGB images for the MobileNetV2-based demo.
-- Prediction semantics in the demo: the model outputs a probability (p) that is interpreted and displayed as two calibrated probabilities (class A / class B).
-The UI allows you to pick `argmax` or a `threshold` decision strategy and visualizes uncertainty using a simple margin heuristic.
+- The demo shows probabilities for both classes, a confidence gauge, and a margin-based uncertainty indicator.
+Decision behavior can be `argmax` or a user-set threshold.

 Evaluation & metrics

-I measured standard classification metrics on the test set and recorded them in `mobilenet_model_metrics.json`.
-The demo UI also provides a batch-run mode that recomputes accuracy, balanced accuracy, F1, precision, recall, and confusion matrix for any chosen decision strategy or threshold.
+I computed standard metrics on the included test set and saved results to `mobilenet_model_metrics.json`.
+The demo also offers a batch mode that recomputes accuracy, balanced accuracy, F1, precision, recall, and the confusion matrix for any chosen threshold or strategy.

 Design choices & privacy notes 🔐

-- I intentionally kept all processing local.
-The Streamlit demo loads models and runs inference locally — there are no external API calls.
+- All processing happens locally in the demo — there are no external API calls.
-- SombriaAI is designed for research and product exploration.
-It is NOT medical software.
-Facial expressions are noisy and context-dependent — any inferences must be treated with caution.
+- This project is for research and product exploration only.
+Observations from facial imagery are noisy and context-dependent; treat them as signals, not diagnoses.
-- If you demo this project publicly, ensure you have consent to use any images, and prefer anonymized or synthetic images where possible.
+- When demoing publicly, obtain consent for images and prefer anonymized or synthetic images where feasible.

-Reproducibility & development
+Reproducibility & next steps

-- If you want a reproducible containerized demo, I can add a Dockerfile.
-Let me know and I will add one that pins TensorFlow + Streamlit versions.
+- If you want, I can add a Dockerfile to pin versions and make the demo fully reproducible.
+Tell me and I'll add it.
-- The training notebook and the saved weights are both included.
-If you want the model exported to TensorFlow SavedModel format or re-saved under a particular TF/Keras version, I can provide a tiny helper script to run in the original training environment.
+- I can also provide a helper script to re-export the model to TensorFlow SavedModel format if you need a different serialization format.

-Author / Contact
+Contact — me

 By — Taksheel Saini
 AI/ML Privacy Product Enthusiast